crux-lab/sectioned-recycler-view/README.md

 * **Flexibility.** Your RecyclerView stays compatible with almost any external third-party library or API.
 * **Floating headers feature.** An iOS style floating header behaves the same way as an item in the RecyclerView, so you don't have to handle the interaction with it separately.
 * **Swiping feature.** You can customize item swiping behavior for each section individually.
-* **ViewHolders reusing.** List item ViewHolders are reused as usual, pinned headers are cached and reused using own implentation.
+* **ViewHolders reusing.** List item ViewHolders are reused as usual, pinned headers are cached and reused with the help of own implementation.
 ## Usage
 #### Initialization
 Initialize your RecyclerView with vertical LinearLayoutManager: